 The Exchange filed a proposal to amend certain rules to adopt or align system functionality with that currently offered by BATS Exchange, Inc. ("BZX") and BATS Y-Exchange, Inc. ("BYX", collectively with BZX, "BATS") in order to provide a consistent technology offering amongst the Exchange and its affiliates.
-These changes are described in detail below and include amending: (i) Rule 11.1 regarding the Exchange's trading sessions and hours of operation; (ii) Rule 11.6, Definitions; (iii) Rule 11.7, Opening Process; (iv) Rule 11.8, Order Types; (v) Rule 11.9, Priority of Orders; (vi) Rule 11.10, Order Execution; and (vii) Rule 11.11, Routing to Away Trading Centers.
+These changes are described in detail below and include amending: (i) Rule 11.1 regarding the Exchange's trading sessions and

+Order Types; (v) Rule 11.9, Priority of Orders; (vi) Rule 11.10, Order Execution; (vii) Rule 11.11, Routing to Away Trading Centers; and (viii) Rule 11.21, Retail Orders.